-The Google Digital Marketing (GDM) stack is a powerful tool for marketing leaders who need to deeply understand their customer environment.
-To help you decide which attribution model will give you the best understanding of your data, we’re looking at six ways – from the basic to the beta – that your team can delve deeper into customer insights via attribution modeling.
+The Google Marketing platform is a powerful tool for marketing leaders who need to understand their customer environment on a deeper level.
+In our Model This blog series, we’re looking at six ways that your team can delve deeper into customer insights via attribution modeling.

-If the baseline attribution options we discussed last time don’t quite fit your needs for modeling against your Google Analytics (Free) data, there’s a supplementary Custom Attribution Modeling functionality that allows you to create and apply your own personalized model instead.
+Luckily, there’s an additional Custom Attribution Modeling functionality that allows you to create and apply a personalized model instead.

-This feature gives you the ability to build a rules-based model from the ground up to assign conversion credit to touchpoints in a way that makes the most sense for your business.
-Weight different campaigns and engagements in a way that reflects your individualized digital initiatives; deprioritize or filter out touchpoints based on goal; favor certain channels or creatives based on seasonality.
-For marketers who have already tested the basic options, this is the opportunity to make adjustments based on your unique business needs.
+Custom Attribution Modeling gives you the ability to build a rules-based model from the ground up.
+Then you can assign conversion credit to touchpoints in a way that makes the most sense for your business.
+Most importantly, you can assign weights to different campaigns and user engagements in a way that reflects your individualized digital marketing initiatives.

 For example, you can use Custom Attribution Modeling to deprioritize or filter out touchpoints based on a specific marketing goal.
 You can even favor individual channels or creatives based on seasonality.
 Custom Attribution Modeling also allows you to make adjustments based on previously tested attribution models.

 You can modify an existing model, or apply new fields as well, including flexible time decay and an adjustable lookback window.
 Note that the default is 30 days, and your business may have a shorter or longer customer journey, so be sure to adjust accordingly.

 For our sample model, we’ve chosen a seven-day half-life and 90-day lookback window to capture all of the relevant touchpoints on our conversion path.